dbt-checkpoint/dbt-checkpoint/README.md

    args: ["--test-cnt", "2", "--"]
 ```

-To be able to run this in Github CI you need to modified it to:
+To be able to run this in GitHub CI you need to modified it to:

 ```
 repos: